p-pavel/scala-typelevel-motivational/README.md

 # (Hopefully) motivational talk on using Scala as specification language

-The code is in [src](https://github.com/p-pavel/scala-typelevel-motivational/tree/main/src) folder, I will collect it heare as text.
+The code is in [src](https://github.com/p-pavel/scala-typelevel-motivational/tree/main/src) folder, I will collect it hear as text.
+Please take a look inside the `src`, the code IS mostly text and organised as a book.

 This is work in progress intended to be finished today, 2024-06-28, so if you are interested, check the page periodically.